Wendy Powley

 Picture

-_The Women in the School of Computing (WISC) is an informal support and social group for all women, undergraduate and graduate students, faculty and staff in the School of Computing at Queen's University.
-We have provided outreach and mentorship to young girls in the Kingston community through our Lego Robotics program
+The Queen's School of Computing ACM-W Chapter (formerly the Women in the School of Computing (WISC)) is an informal support and social group for all women, undergraduate and graduate students, faculty and staff in the School of Computing at Queen's University.